 The US assault commenced at dawn with nearly simultaneous assaults on the island's two airfields.
 Army Rangers parachuted into the Point Salines airstrip, while two Marine companies secured the Pearls Airport and nearby Grenville.
-The Rangers encountered heavy antiaircraft fire, but they secured the is a student in Russian history at the University of Chicago, Chicago, Illinois.
-He received a B.A. from The Citadel.
-His assignments include serving as an infantry company commander and battalion staff officer with the 24th Infantry Division (Mechanized), Fort Stewart, Georgia. runway and a group of grateful students at nearby True Blue Campus.
+The Rangers encountered heavy antiaircraft fire, but they secured the runway and a group of grateful students at nearby True Blue Campus.
 Reinforced by paratroopers of the 2d Brigade, 82d Airborne Division, the Army elements attacked into the thick foliage around Salines to isolate and destroy the remaining opposition.